 \begin{definition} In the setting of \cref{NotationDerivedQuot}, for homogeneous elements \(f_1, \ldots, f_r\), we define

 \end{definition}

-A priori, this definition depends on the choice of homogeneous generators of the ideal but we can show the following universal property, which in particular implies that the construction is independent of the choice of homogeneous generators.
+A priori, this definition depends on the choice of homogeneous generators of the ideal, but we can show the following universal property, which in particular implies that the construction is independent of that choice.

 \begin{lemma} In the setting of \cref{NotationDerivedQuot}, let \(f_1,\ldots,f_r\) be homogeneous elements and set \(I=(f_1,\ldots,f_r)\).
 Then: \begin{enumerate} \item \(\dgrcomp{f_1,\ldots,f_r}{M}\) is derived gradedwise \(I\)-complete. \item The canonical morphism \(M \to \dgrcomp{f_1,\ldots,f_r}{M}\) is the universal morphism from \(M\) to a derived gradedwise \(I\)-complete object, that is, for any derived gradedwise \(I\)-complete object \(L\) in \(\mcalD_{\graded{G}}(R)\), the natural map